 I read that you are not very keen on big flashy concepts behind albums, but what was the creative process like for this last one?
 Has it been similar to your usual process?

 I can use a concept to get started on an album, but I always want to be free to depart from a concept and follow my ears and heart if I have an idea that falls outside the concept.
-My overriding criteria is to make the best sounding music I can make, so if a concept gets in the way of that, I throw it out.
+My overriding criteria is to make the best-sounding music I can make, so if a concept gets in the way of that, I throw it out.
 Concept records often suffer from people not understanding this.

-This was accomplished not just through verbal means but also tonally, by using certain notes in particular sequences (scale-based auditory programming has a long history, easily researched online), and through the repetition of certain mathematical patterns, expressed rhythmically.
-I was working off documented instances of human beings who were successfully programmed to modify their behavior after listening to “hidden” verbal phrases, combined with rhythmic patterns or the repetition of numerical sequences.
+This was accomplished not just through verbal means but also tonally, by using certain notes in particular sequences (scale-based auditory programming has a long history, easily researched online) and through the repetition of certain mathematical patterns expressed rhythmically.
+I was working off documented instances of human beings who were successfully programmed to modify their behaviour after listening to “hidden” verbal phrases, combined with rhythmic patterns or the repetition of numerical sequences.

+In short, I was trying not just to write catchy, memorable songs with inventive lyrics but create “cognitive adjustment machines” to change people’s lives.
 Many people won’t be aware of the second function of the music, but anyone who listens will see improvements in their life.

 I am making a video for one of the songs.
-I actually had to drag myself into making this video, because I acknowledged that I need to do that at a minimum to bring more attention to the album.
-But for this album I’d rather not have any visual component, because the imagery I saw in my head when I arrived at the sounds and words was so strong.
+I actually had to drag myself into making this video because I acknowledged that I need to do that at a minimum to bring more attention to the album.
+But for this album, I’d rather not have any visual component because the imagery I saw in my head when I arrived at the sounds and words was so strong.

 Somebody else would have done a much better job, but really nobody could have lived up to what I saw in my head.
 And I think that is true for a lot of books and music, for many readers and listeners.
 Everybody has their own imagery, and that is a special personal world conjured by the music or book or whatever.
 Did My Bloody Valentine do videos for “Loveless”?
 I don’t even want to know.
-I’m sure they did but a video for that kind of infinite music is so reductive.
+I’m sure they did, but a video for that kind of infinite music is so reductive.

-Your early video work was influenced by VHS tape and glitched images….
+Your early video work was influenced by VHS tape and glitched images.
 What interests you visually these days?

-I’m always interested in the same things visually —— compositions that zing with balance and intention.
-It might be a thousand-year-old painting or it might be digital animation or it might be the way somebody put duct tape over their broken car window.
+I’m always interested in the same things visually — compositions that zing with balance and intention.
+It might be a thousand-year-old painting, or it might be digital animation, or it might be the way somebody put duct tape over their broken car window.

 This past year I created a video series with my friend Ari Russo for Boiler Room’s 4:3 platform.
 The series is called Skin Dive.
 Ari is maybe the only person I respect and trust in the area of sophisticated, delicate visual resonance and irony, but we still fought a lot during the process.

 Some of your video work, especially when experienced live, can make you feel like being in a parallel melodramatic reality; what’s your take on new immersive technological developments in extended realities (augmented or virtual)?